nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Commands are case-sensitive!<br>
+  e.g. if you specify `ADD n/James` or `aDd n/James` instead of `add n/James`, ConnectUS will not register it as a valid command.

 </div>

 ### Viewing help : `help`